-In my last post I spoke of the Life of Faith as a dance where Jesus leads our every step.
+In past posts I spoke of the Life of Faith as a dance where Jesus leads our every step.
 Yes, our lives are intended to be a divine romance.
 Our world is steeped in the pursuit of romance.
 We long for it desperately.
 Romance in the broadest sense according to Oxford Dictionary is: “A quality or feeling of mystery, excitement, and remoteness from everyday life.”
 Romance is built into our psyche and infused into our spirits.
 We want romance!

 Our Endless Pursuit for Romance